rswlljms/soccs-blockchain-based-system/blockchain/DEPLOYMENT_GUIDE.md

 - Document deployment date and network
 - Save transaction hash for verification

-## Verification
+## Post-Deployment Testing

-After deployment, test the contract:
+After deployment and verification, test the contract:
 1. Check contract is visible on blockchain explorer (Etherscan)
+2. Verify source code is verified (green checkmark on Etherscan)
-2. Test a transaction (e.g., add expense) through your application
+3. Test a transaction (e.g., add expense) through your application
-3. Verify transaction hash is returned
+4. Verify transaction hash is returned
-4. Check transaction appears on blockchain explorer
+5. Check transaction appears on blockchain explorer
+6. Verify transaction details on Etherscan match your application logs